Becoming You With Julie

 • 💬 Comments

-What is Pineapple Skin Tea?
+What is Pineapple Tea?

 Why This Recipe Works

-• Simple and soothing: Ginger, cinnamon, and turmeric add warmth.
+• Simple and soothing.
+Ginger, cinnamon, and turmeric add warmth.

 Ingredients & Substitutions

-• Cinnamon stick – or ground cinnamon
+• Cinnamon stick: or use ground cinnamon

-• Turmeric – Or a small knob of fresh turmeric
+• Turmeric: or a small knob of fresh turmeric

-• Sweetener (optional) – Maple syrup, coconut sugar, or if not vegan, honey
+• Sweetener (optional): Maple syrup, coconut sugar, or, if not vegan, honey

 See the recipe card for quantities.